Housebreaking a Puppy

 House training puppy tip: Make sure everyone in your household uses the same potty command word.
 Remember, Consistency is Key!

-Even after your Miniature Schnauzer puppy is housebroken, you must continue to watch for the signals that he needs to go out (sniffing, circling, barking at the door, standing by the door, scratching at the door, etc).
+Even after your Miniature Schnauzer puppy is housebroken, continue to watch for the signals that he needs to go out (sniffing, circling, barking at the door, standing by the door, scratching at the door, etc).

 Or, you can incorporate the use of the bell system.

-Simply place a string of bells at the designated exit door for your Miniature Schnauzer puppy to nudge.
-This will alert you he needs to go out.
 It usually takes just a few days to get a puppy to realize that 'ringing the bells' will get you to the door to open it.

 Again, always use the potty command before you open the door and be consistent with your actions, too. (ie. always go to the door when your Miniature Schnauzer puppy rings the bell).